-Adams growing musical appeal
+Adams has a growing musical appeal

 ADAMS — Think of the Berkshires, and the town of Adams and its neighboring communities probably don't come to mind as a regional hub for music study and performance.
 But a team of advocates behind the Adams-Anthony Center are working to scale up their efforts to change that notion.